makehumancommunity/makehuman-plugin-for-blender/README.md

 for getting info about stuff in makehuman or controlling stuff in makehuman.
 See README in the directory.

+### makehuman/8_community_assets

+MakeHuman plugin for downloading assets from the community repos.
+This depends on 1_mhapi

 ### makehuman/8_server_socket

 MakeHuman plugin, opens a socket server inside MH and accepts some basic commands.
 This